 We record property and equipment at cost, net of accumulated depreciation and amortization.
-We compute depreciation using the straight-line method over the estimated useful lives of the assets, which is generally three to five years for computer equipment, capitalized software and software development cost and furniture and other equipment, and 39 years for buildings.
+We compute depreciation using the straight-line method over the estimated useful lives of the assets, which is generally three to five years for computer equipment, capitalized software and software development cost and furniture and other equipment.
 We amortize leasehold improvements using the straight-line method, over the shorter of the estimated useful life of the improvement or the remaining term of the lease.